-Studies in Europe, the US and Japan have shown that increasing the quantity of meat in a person's diet increases the global warming potential and decreases the energy efficiency of that diet.
+A number of studies carried out in Europe, the US and Japan have shown that increasing the quantity of meat in a person's diet increases the global warming potential and decreases the energy efficiency of that diet.
 A more carefully chosen diet that is low in meat and is seasonal and local can greatly reduce an individual's carbon footprint - and can be a more important environmental choice than the means of transport.